Digital_Nomad_Packing_Header

 Carrying your world on your shoulders

 Of course, everyone has their own unique needs and items that they treasure.
-If your teddy bear isn’t on this list and you can’t live without it, then by all means strap it to your chest as you head into the great beyond (talking from experience here).
+If your teddy bear isn’t on this list, and you can’t live without it, then by all means strap it to your chest as you head into the great beyond.

 quiz, night, quiz night